tonethar/IGME-102-Fall-2022/docs/midterm-exam-review.md

 console.log("score3:", score3);
 ```

-- Objects and Arrays are called *reference** types - they are copied "by reference" and are *mutable*
+- Objects and Arrays are called *reference* types - they are copied "by reference" and are *mutable* (i.e. they can be changed)

 ```js
 ////////// REFERENCE TYPES ARE COPIED "BY REFERENCE" /////////////